We are a vibrant department with several research strengths, including:

 Areas of faculty research include:

-- the ways in which gender shaped technological development and adoption of technologies in the 20th century
+- Ways in which gender shaped technological development and adoption of technologies in the 20th century